adilshehzad786/postgres-gist-500m-lab/README.md

 Reproduces the jramcloud1 GiST tutorial at 500M rows and extends it with a quadtree (SP-GiST) and a geohash-style grid B-tree comparison.

+** Please make sure you have 120 GB free storage also using a high CPU compute. **
 ## Prerequisites

 - Docker Desktop running (WSL2 backend on Windows)